google/j2objc/blog/_posts/2015-08-07-lambdas-in-java-8-dysfunctional-interfaces.md

 }
 {% endhighlight %}

-We have a new ```@FunctionalInterface``` annotation, but it is entirely optional, as any interface with only one non-Object method is a functional interface.
+We have a new ```@FunctionalInterface``` annotation, but it is entirely optional, as any interface with only one method other than those declared in Object is a functional interface.
 We have also explicitly defined the types of the functional interface method, when we could use generic types.
 Far more often you are going to see functional interfaces like the following:

 {% highlight java %}
 interface Func<T, R> {